0xAX/tmail/Documentation/send-email.md

 Sender/Receiver options:
-  -f, --from=<address>     specify author of an email -s, --subject=<subj>     specify subject of an email -t, --to=<address>       specify the primary recipient of an
+  -f, --from=<address>     specify author of an email -n, --realname=<name>    specify real name of an email author -s, --subject=<subj>     specify subject of an email -t, --to=<address>       specify the primary recipient of an
                            email.
 Multiply options are allowed